igapyon/heroku-payara-simple/README.md

-# Simple sample for Payara on Heroku
+# Simple Java EE barebones running with Payara on Heroku

-A barebones Java EE app based on Payara, which can easily be deployed to Heroku.
+A barebones Java EE app based on Payara, with Payara Micro, which can easily be deployed to Heroku.

 ## Getting sample files from github